pauljickling/notes/terminal/sed_and_awk.md

 ### Sed on Macs

-If you want to use a Sed script that works equally well on Mac's version of Linux along with other Linux OSs you should supply the `-i.bak` flag which will create a backup file that you are editing.
+If you want to use a sed script that works equally well on Mac's version of Linux along with other Linux OSs you should supply the `-i.bak` flag which will create a backup file that you are editing.

 ## Awk

-TODO
+Whereas sed operates on lines, awk operates on columns.
+That makes it handy for manipulating csv files, for example.
+The following command would print the second column in your file: `awk < file '{ print $2 }'`

+By default awk uses whitespace as a delimiter.
+The `-F` flag is used to specify the delimiter. `awk -F, < file.csv '{ print $2 }'`

+Some useful built-in variables include $0 which is for the entire line, and $NF which is the last field on a line.